Skip to Content

 © cheeky_chickpea_

 Green Curry is a beloved Thai specialty known for its bold flavors and creamy texture.
 Made with coconut milk, green curry paste, and a mix of vegetables and protein, it offers a delightful burst of flavor.
-The key ingredients include fresh basil, kaffir lime leaves, and fish sauce, which contribute to its distinctive taste.
-This curry is typically served with steamed rice, allowing the rich sauce to soak into the grains.
-A favorite among curry lovers, it’s a dish that embodies the essence of Thai cooking.

 4. Som Tum